 - Please visit our web page at www.franklintownship.org to review the Sewage-Amend On-Lot Disposal System Ordinance-Adding a New Pumping District, eff.
 2/17/2005.

 Septic System Maintenance:

-The following links provide information compiled by Penn State University on Private Septic Systems, their maintenance, and soil/water conservation.
+The following links provide basic information compiled by Penn State University on Private Septic Systems, their maintenance, and soil/water conservation.